World Chess Championship 2007

 The World Chess Championship 2007 was held in Mexico City, from 12 September 2007 to 30 September 2007 to decide the world champion of the game of chess.
 It was an eight-player, double round robin tournament.

-Viswanathan Anand of India won the tournament and the title of World Chess Champion.
+Viswanathan Anand won the tournament and the title of World Chess Champion.
 His winning score was 9 points out of 14, with a total of four wins and 10 draws, and Anand was the only undefeated player in the tournament.

 Background

 This championship was unusual in that the World Chess Championship was decided by a tournament rather than a match.

 The FIDE World Chess Championship 2005 was also a double round robin tournament, but at the time the world title was split, with that tournament being for the FIDE world championship, and with Classical World Champion Vladimir Kramnik refusing to take part.
 Soon after the 2005 tournament, FIDE announced that the 2007 World Championship would also be a double round robin tournament.